-Meal Components for OVS Breakfast
+SHOW SLIDE: Meal Components for OVS Breakfast

-As we discussed earlier, the meal components that must be offered in a reimbursable breakfast include:
+- SAY: As we discussed earlier, the meal components that must be offered in a reimbursable breakfast include:

 - Fruits (or vegetables as a substitute)

 - Grains and/or meats / meat alternates

 - Fluid Milk

-OVS Breakfast
+SHOW SLIDE: OVS Breakfast

-Under OVS, at least four food items must be offered.
+- SAY: Under OVS, at least four food items must be offered.
 Remember food items are choices within a component.
 For example, food items for the fruit component might include grapes, peaches, or pears.
-All students, at any grade level, must select:

-- At least three food items - The minimum required daily serving for grains and/or meats / meat alternates and milk - At least 1⁄2 cup of fruit or vegetables or fruit/vegetable combined
+All students, at any grade level, must select: - · At least three food items - The minimum required daily serving for grains and/or meats / meat alternates - At least 1⁄2 cup of fruit or vegetables or fruit/vegetable combined

-OVS Breakfast Choices
+SHOW SLIDE: OVS Breakfast Choices

-Except for selecting a 1⁄2 cup of fruit, it is the student's choice to select or decline food items.
+SAY: Except for selecting a 1⁄2 cup of fruit, it is the student's choice to select or decline food items.
 The menu planner determines how to offer food items, which may affect the selections a student can make to build a reimbursable breakfast.
 Remember, the cashier is responsible for following the intent of the menu and ensuring students select a reimbursable meal.
 Just like in lunch meal planning, if choices of food items within the components are offered, the menu planner must indicate what choices or combination of choices the student may select including any minimum or maximum number that may be taken.

-Example Breakfast Choices for the Fruit Component

-For example, if four 1⁄2 cup servings (e.g., grapes, peaches, pears, and fruit salad) are offered for the fruit component, the menu planner, server, and cashier must allow the student to select at least a full cup; but must also indicate that only one 1⁄2 cup of fruit is required for a reimbursable breakfast under OVS.
+SHOW SLIDE: Example Breakfast Choices for the Fruit Component select at least a full cup; but must also indicate that only one 1⁄2 cup of fruit is required for a reimbursable breakfast under OVS.
 If the menu planner chooses, under this example, the student could be allowed to take up to all four choices offered.
 This example reminds us of the important role the menu planner has to identify the clear messages, and the important role the cashier has to serve the meal as intended by the menu planner.